Beyond Bad News: Environmental Wins You May Have Missed

 Mexico bans dolphin shows.

 In June 2025, the Mexican Congress passed a nationwide ban on the use of dolphins in shows, therapy, entertainment, research, and any activity unrelated to conservation — along with a prohibition on captive breeding.
 The legislation came after years of campaigning by animal welfare organizations who documented the chronic stress, abnormal behaviors, and diseases suffered by dolphins confined to artificial tanks.
-Mexico joins Costa Rica and Chile as one of only three Latin American countries to take this step, and advocates hope it sets a precedent for Spain and beyond.
+Mexico joins Costa Rica and Chile as one of only three Latin American countries to take this step, and advocates hope it sets a precedent for other countries.

 Indonesia ends elephant riding.

 In a major win for animal welfare, Indonesia's Ministry of Forestry issued a binding directive at the end of 2025 requiring all conservation and tourist facilities to cease elephant riding activities nationwide.
 Facilities that fail to comply risk having their operating permits revoked.
 Mason Elephant Park in Bali — one of the last venues offering elephant rides — halted the practice in January 2026 after receiving official warnings.
 The shift reflects a growing global expectation that tourism should be humane, prioritizing observation and education over exploitation.
+Learn more about why elephant riding is unethical.

 U.S. funding package delivers for wildlife.